 Split farmers market

-The local fish market is also a lively place to photograph and capture the busy market, loud vendors and some amazing seafood on display in a gorgeous old building that has been the market venue for many generations.
+One of the most unusual and ornate places to visit in split is the local fish market.
+It is a lively and busy place to photograph and capture the busy market, loud vendors and some amazing seafood on display in a gorgeous old building that has been the market venue for many generations.
 It’s a must do place to see, smell and photograph the markets in the early morning hours when the locals go shopping for evenings meal.

 The bell tower of Saint Domnius cathedral